muhdsaeed1/census-AI-analyzer/DEPLOYMENT.md

 3. **Create New Project**:
    - Click "New Project"
    - Select "Deploy from GitHub repo"
-   - Choose your `census-analyzer` repository
+   - Choose your `census-AI-analyzer` repository
    - Select the **root directory** (not the frontend folder)

 4. **Configure Environment Variables**: